1. Skip to content

 The federal health minister attended Germany's second Euro 2024 group match against Hungary in Stuttgart, the third group game against Switzerland in Frankfurt, and also the Round of 16 victory against Denmark in Dortmund.

-The Social Democratic Party of Germany (SPD) politician has consistently posted selfies on X, featuring other members of the federal government in varying configurations alongside him, such as Chancellor Olaf Scholz, Foreign Minister Annalena Baerbock, and Interior Minister Nancy Faeser.
+Indeed, the politician, best known for marshalling Germany through the Coronavirus pandemic, has consistently posted selfies on X, featuring other members of the federal government in varying configurations alongside him.

-Baerbock and Faeser also regularly tweet about the Euros and the German national team.
-While Chancellor Scholz is more reserved on social media, he is occasionally interviewed about the German Football Association (DFB) team, on his impressions and expectations for the squad, revealing that his enthusiasm for the team may surpass his football expertise.
+Although Chancellor Scholz is more reserved on social media, occasionally he is interviewed on his impressions and expectations for the German National Team (DFB), revealing that his enthusiasm for the side may in fact surpass his football expertise.

 There's also a sense of pride in the German team, and in the nation's role as host.
-The hope for another "summer fairy tale" like that during the Germany-hosted 2006 World Cup has, to a great extent, been realized.
-Germans are proving to be good hosts with full fan zones and German flags waving everywhere.
-The performance of the German team has helped peak interest in the tournament, as well.
+The hope for another "summer fairy tale" like that which was achieved during the home 2006 World Cup has already, to a great extent, been realized.

 Rejection of the national team in parts of the AfD

-Some leading AfD politicians find the German national team insufficiently white, not German enough, too "woke" (a colloquial term used to describe alertness to social issues including discrimination against minorities), and too diverse.
+Some leading AfD politicians find the national team insufficiently white, not German enough, too "woke" (a colloquial term used to describe alertness to social issues including discrimination against minorities), and too diverse.

 Maximilian Krah, a member of the European Parliament for the AfD, called the German team a "politically-correct mercenary squad" on TikTok before the tournament started.